 One of my all time favorite oatmeal packet flavors is my Spiced Peaches and Cream Cobbler.
 It reminds me so much of those Sunday night peach cobblers my mom would make when I was a kid.

-1/3 cup freeze dried peaches (diced rather than the sliced ones)
+To each plain packet you will need to add:1/3 cup freeze dried peaches (diced rather than the sliced ones)

 2T Bavarian Cream Sugar